mlongarai/K8sAutomation/README.md

-# K8sAutomation for Azure Kubernetes Service (AKS)
+# K8sAutomation

 [![k8sautomation.gif](https://s2.gifyu.com/images/k8sautomation.gif)](https://gifyu.com/image/3rp1)

 ## Overview

-Simplify building your cloud infrastructure.
+Simplify building your Azure Kubernetes Service (AKS) cloud infrastructure.
 Use this app to provision and deploy a kubernetes cluster and and build your microservice architecture quickly and easily.

 This is a desktop app was built with [Electron](http://electronjs.org).
 This app works only macOS operating system.